What can I put in each bin?Your GO bin is designed for all organic material that has grown in your garden or on your property. This includes:

 If you’re unsure how to use your bin, visit Recycle Right or contact our contractor Veolia on 1300 293 955.

-Did you consult residents about this change and how did you engage with us?
+Why did the City decide to move to a GO bin system?
 In October 2022, the City surveyed our community and received 877 responses from passionate residents.

-Once the survey closed, the City conducted a focus group in November, inviting around 80 survey participants at random to participate in an in depth focus group.
+Once the survey closed, the City hosed an event in November, inviting around 80 survey participants at random to participate in an in depth focus group.
 The results from this focus group along with the survey results directly influenced the feasibility assessment outcomes.

-What were the survey and focus groups findings?
+What were the consultation results on the City's bin system?
 The City asked numerous questions to ensure that we fully understood what you want.
 We found that:

 Bin preference